corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/tutorial-cordapp.md

 #### Create an IOU via the endpoint

-You can create an IOU by sending a `PUT` request to the `/create-iou` endpoint directly, or by using the the web form served from the home directory.
+You can create an IOU by sending a `POST` request to the `/create-iou` endpoint directly, or by using the the web form served from the home directory.

 To create an IOU between PartyA and PartyB, run the following command: